OChmielnicki/essays/arthist juncture essay/README.md

 #Additional Information about the Author

 George Bellows was a well-known American realist painter of the late 19th century to early 20th century.
-His success throughout his artistic career was widely admired, and was deemed as "the most acclaimed American artist of his generation", according to the ==Columbus Museum of Art== {Q5935366} .
+His success throughout his artistic career was widely admired, and was deemed as "the most acclaimed American artist of his generation", according to the ==Columbus Museum of Art=={Q5935366} .